-2.2 ABOUT THE AUTHOR
+2.1 ABOUT THE AUTHOR

 Joseph Addison (1672-1719) was a prominent poet, writer, playwright, politician, and classicist of the 18th century.
-He is considered as one of the best periodical essayists who launched the daily journal The Spectator with his friend Richard Steele.
-The Spectator has become a popular and widely read publication.
-He contributed about 274 essays to "The Spectator and wrote an essay for the The Tatler.
+He is considered as one of the best periodical essayists who launched the daily journal "The Spectator" with his friend Richard Steele.
+"The Spectator" has become a popular and widely read publication.
+He contributed about 274 essays to "The Spectator" and wrote an essay for the "The Tatler."
 His writing skills gave him an important position in the government while the Whigs were in power.
-In his essays, Addison deals with the social issues of his time.
+In his essay, Addison deals with the social issues of his time.
 His irony is sharp, but his social presence is by no means bitter.
 He was known for his magnificent and awesome personality.
 He died on June 17, 1719 at Holland House in London at the age of 48.
 He was buried in the Westminster Monastery in the City of Westminster, London.

-Joseph Addison, the British essayist, poet, playwright and politician is remembered along with his longtime friend Richard Steele, who founded The Spectator magazine.
+Joseph Addison, the British essayist, poet, playwright and politician is remembered along with his longtime friend Richard Steele, who founded "The Spectator" magazine.
 His simple prose style marked the end of the mannerisms and conventional classical images of the 17th century.
 Addison's personality is said to be kind, exaggerated, socially overkill and passionate.
 His fascinating manners and conversation skills contributed to his general popularity.
-He often swore considerable benefits to his friends and showed great generosity to a few of his enemies also.
-His essays are noteworthy for clarity, elegant style, friendly and respectful humor.
+He often swore considerable benefits to his friends and showed great generosity to few of his enemies also.
+His essay is noteworthy for its clarity, elegant style, friendly and respectful humor.